Resonanz/Rust-learning/egui widget with image.md

 2. ```image``` which creates an image only button ```Self::opt_image_and_text(Some(image.into()), None)```
 3. ```image_and_text``` which creates a text and image button: ```Self::opt_image_and_text(Some(image.into()), Some(text.into()))```

-These three function define the values used for the Self struct.
+These three functions define the values used for the Self struct.

 Now we get to the implementation on line 178: ```impl Widget for Button<'_>```